Read Up on Alaska

-The Complete Guide to Kenai Fjords National Park, by Jim Pfeiffenberger
+The Complete Guide to Kenai Fjords National Park

-Looking Both Ways: Heritage and Identity of the Alutiiq People, by Aron Crowell
+Looking Both Ways: Heritage and Identity of the Alutiiq People

-Looking Both Ways is an extraordinary introduction to the indigenous people and vital culture of Alaska's south central coast.
-Combining archaeology, history, and oral tradition, it traces the Alutiiq path through ancestral generations to contemporary life, including today's compelling issues of cultural identity and autonomy.
+Looking Both Ways is an extraordinary introduction to the indigenous people and the vital culture of Alaska’s south-central coast.
+Combining archaeology, history, and oral tradition, it traces the Alutiiq path through ancestral generations to contemporary life, including today’s compelling issues of cultural identity and autonomy.